 Suffering under the hefty monthly payments that come with 15-year or 20-year mortgages?
 Extend your mortgage into a conventional 30-year term to cut your monthly payment.

 The bad news is that your interest rate will rise.
 The good news is that you can still choose to make additional payments on the mortgage as if you were paying a 15-to-20-year loan.
-These extra payments will help you satisfy the loan more quickly, without obligating you to make massive payments if, say, there's an emergency that leaves you cash-shy for a month or two.
+These extra payments will help you satisfy the loan more quickly, without obligating you to make massive payments if, say, there's an emergency that leaves you short on cash for a month or two.

 Challenge the Tax Assessment

-A conventional mortgage payment consists of your principal payment, your interest payment, and your "impounds," which is a monthly payment that the lender puts towards your property taxes and homeowners' insurance.
+A conventional mortgage payment consists of your principal payment, your interest payment, and your "impounds," which is a monthly payment that the lender puts toward your property taxes and homeowner's insurance.

 If you default on your property tax bill, the county can put a lien on your house.
-The government's lien will take priority over the lender's lien.
+That lien will take priority over the lender's lien.

 As a result, the lender collects your property taxes each month to protect its interest in your home.
 This payment sits in escrow until the yearly property tax bill is due.
 Property tax is based on the county's tax assessment of how much your home and land are worth.

 Many of these assessments are too high, especially in the wake of the housing crash, which diminished home values.
 Sometimes assessments are also too high if the area has been re-zoned, the new zoning has caused home prices to decline, and the declined prices aren't reflected in the assessment.

-Homeowners can protest the assessment by filing a protest with the county or requesting a hearing with the state Board of Equalization.
-If the protest is approved, the homeowner's taxes drop, which means that their monthly mortgage payment also drops.
+Homeowners can protest the assessment by filing a protest with the county or requesting a hearing with a state board.
+If the protest is approved, the homeowner's taxes will drop, as will their monthly mortgage payment.